The Castles of Athlin and Dunbayne: Plot summary

 The Baron dispatches men who come across Mary whilst she is out riding.
 Mary attempts to escape, but is unable to outrun the men and faints in fear as the men seize her horse.
-A scuffle ensues as another man appears, snatching Mary away from her would be captors.
+A scuffle ensues as another man appears, snatching Mary away from her would-be captors.
 Though Mary is overcome by terror the stranger is revealed to in fact be Alleyn, who has escaped Dunbayne along with the other clansmen.
 Mary is charmed by the young man's bravery and heroism and the two begin to fall in love, despite their seeming differences in status.

 At Dunbayne, meanwhile, Malcolm is enraged to discover that his attempt to possess Mary has failed and that Alleyn and the other captives have escaped: furious at being bested, Malcolm resolves to threaten to execute Osbert if Matilda will not allow him to marry Mary.
-The imprisoned Osbert becomes aware that there are two ladies who appear to be also prisoners of Malcolm within the castle, and is comforted by both the idea of their presence and the beautiful music he hears from his cell.
+The imprisoned Osbert becomes aware that there are two ladies who appear to also be prisoners of Malcolm within the castle, and is comforted by both the idea of their presence and the beautiful music he hears from his cell.
 Whilst the inhabitants of Athlin attempt to lead a rescue mission for their young Earl and Mary begs to be allowed to sacrifice herself for her brothers safe return, Osbert is able to temporarily escape his cell and discover the ladies of the Castle.
 The women are discovered to be Louisa, the widow of the former Baron of Dunbayne and Malcolm's sister-in-law, and her beautiful daughter Laura (whose music Osbert has heard).
 Osbert, endeared by the oppression of the woman and enchanted by Laura, learns that on the death of his brother Malcolm immediately took possession of the castle and effectively imprisoned the Baroness and her daughter within the castle.

 After many complications, Osbert is able to escape the restraints of Malcolm, whom he eventually challenges.
 Malcolm is then killed in the ensuing battle.
 Before he dies, Malcolm confesses to Louisa that her son, whom she had thought dead, was really alive.
 Malcolm had hidden him away with a peasant family to procure the title for himself.
 Laura and Osbert prepare to wed, but Mary and Alleyn are both unhappy.
 It is then miraculously discovered the Alleyn is in fact Philip, Louisa's long-lost son.
 He is recognised by his mother by a strawberry mark on his skin.
 This makes Alleyn the rightful Baron of Dunbayne.
 The novel ends with the double wedding of Laura and Osbert, and Mary and Alleyn.